 The atmosphere found at each St. Louis student living environment varies greatly.
 While you are touring each of your options, you will want to ask about the kind of atmosphere.
 For example, City Lofts on Laclede offers a warm, community feel that encourages residents to socialize with one another both within our spacious apartments near Saint Louis University* and throughout our student-centered property.
 We provide many exciting student living amenities such as a picnic area, game room with pool tables and flat-screen TVs, and a resort-style pool, among additional amenities.
 What’s more, our convenient property location puts students at the heart of the city and just minutes away from campus, so residents are surrounded by their peers.
 Contact us today to schedule a property tour and to learn more about our student community.

 Whether you are a college student or a graduate student, you must learn how to budget your money.
 High utility bills can keep you from participating in activities that you enjoy, but there are simple tricks you can use to reduce your energy consumption.
 Unplug all of your electronics when you are not using them.
 Even if electronics are not turned on, they will still drain energy.
-You can also adjust your thermostat in your SLU housing so that it is a couple degrees warmer in the summer and a couple of degrees lower in the winter than your typical setting.
+You can also adjust your thermostat in your apartment so that it is a couple degrees warmer in the summer and a couple of degrees lower in the winter than your typical setting.
 Contact us today for more utilities cost-saving tips and tricks!